We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 The Papa Bear has a big bed, big bowl of porridge, and a big chair.
 The Mama bear has a Medium bed, a medium bowl of porridge and a medium chair.
 The baby bear has a small bed, a small bowl of porridge and a small chair.
 Find items that you have around the house and group them into categories (big, medium, small).

 You may even want to have your child try drawing the same object three times (one small, one medium, and one big); use a simple object such as a piece of candy, ice cream cone, or house (or whatever your child wants to draw!).
+Additionally, you could use our Goldilocks and the Three Bears puppets to retell the story.

 Does your child recognize the Caldecott Medal on the front cover?
 If you’ve talked about Caldecott Medals before it might be interesting to see if they notice it on their own.
 Do you own any books with the Caldecott Medal?
 Pull them out and read them together.